Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Your current financial commitments are important in credit decisions.
 Even if you have a good credit score, having multiple loans can raise concerns.
 Lenders usually prefer a low debt-to-income ratio, as high existing debt is seen as a potential risk.

-So, even if you’ve been making your payments on time, if you have too many active loans against you income, it can negatively impact your credit card application.
+So, even if you’ve been making your payments on time, if you have too many active loans against your income, it can negatively impact your credit card application.

 3. Employment Instability

-Frequent job changes or gaps in employment can be one of the credit card denied reasons.
+Frequent job changes or gaps in employment can be one of the credit card application rejected reasons.
 Lenders may prefer applicants with stable jobs, as this suggests financial reliability and steady income.

 Most lenders typically look for at least six months of continuous employment with your current employer.